 Of course, taking part in these activities once in awhile won't give you anxiety out of no where.
 But if you're already anxious and tend to indulge in these habits, you might want to start easing them out of your regular routine.
 Here are 11 innocent habits that can make your anxiety worse, no matter how innocent they seem.

-1. Scrolling Through Social Media
+1 Scrolling Through Social Media

 Social media can be harmful to your mental health for a number of reasons: It can encourage unhealthy comparison to others, leave you feeling unsettled about the current political climate, or even impede on your work performance if you tend to mismanage your time.
 One study from the Pew Research Center found that the use of social media, particularly Facebook,

 coffee can not only exacerbate anxiety but also completely trigger it, according to WebMD.
 "If you find that you feel jittery and experience trouble focusing, monitor your caffeine intake," says Hodos.
 "Switch to decaf in the afternoons or simply decrease the number of cups of coffee to see if it makes a difference."
 3 Not Getting Enough Sleep 4 Binge-Watching TV

 "It's fun to get lost in a good show, but sitting for hours watching TV is distracting and can lead to you being less productive, which may make you anxious," says Hershenson.
 Not only that, but too much inactivity can lead to greater feelings of anxiety as well.
 Research shows that even just five minutes of aerobic exercise

 clinical psychologist Dr. Kate Cummins, Psy.D. over email.
 "If you are someone who shares your anxiety or stress with many people, you may be increasing the actual state of it instead of decreasing your habits or stress.
 Try designating only a few people in your life and a certain time period per day to discuss negative habits or stress."
 6 Staying In By Yourself

 There's nothing wrong with craving some alone time — in fact, it can be quite helpful — but if you tend to find yourself home alone night after night ignoring your friends' pleas to come join them for dinner, you might be making your anxiety worse.
 Socializing is an important part of managing anxiety.
 Social support from others helps people

 "Some of us have a tendency to be envious of what others seemingly have going on, and it can quickly escalate to not only wishing we were like someone else, but feeling inferior to other people," says Hodos.
 Comparing yourselves to others that seem to have "more than you" can lead to

 "Even though breathing is an involuntary response, many people aren’t doing it correctly," says Hodos.
 "When we’re stressed, our breathing tends to become shallow, leading to feeling more tense and anxious.
 Pay attention to your breathing.
 Set a reminder or alarm on your phone to remind you to take some deep breaths.
 Even one minute of slow, deep breathing can help you feel calmer."

-9. Drinking Alcohol
+9 Drinking Alcohol

 changes levels of serotonin and other neurotransmitters in the brain, which can worsen anxiety, according to Healthline.
 Look for other stress-relieving activities instead of turning to booze, and keep your intake moderate to prevent worsening anxiety.
 10 Constantly Checking Your Email

 "Being plugged into technology all the time keeps the brain stimulated," says Hershenson.
 "Learn to take a technology break.
 Turn off an hour before bed, keep your phone away from you when sleeping or working, and limit texting and emails."

-11. Eating A Lot Of Sweets
+11 Eating A Lot Of Sweets

 We all love a good scope of ice cream or a chocolate chip cookie, but too much sugar can do some serious damage to your mental health.
 One study from the journal